Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 Suddenly, that impromptu weekend in the Bahamas becomes a lot easier.
 Or, doing business in China or the EU could become much more accessible with the right passport.

-Beyond the jet-setting, there’s the rather important matter of risk diversification.
-The world can be more than a little unpredictable, so a Plan B provides a degree of insulation.
+Beyond the jet-setting, there’s the important benefit of risk diversification.
+The world can be more than a little unpredictable, so a Plan B provides a high degree of flexibility.

 Then there are the tax advantages.
-A second residency or citizenship alone does not negate your US tax obligation.
-However, strategic planning can potentially reduce the overall tax burden.
+For American citizens, a second residency or citizenship alone does not negate your US tax obligation.
+However, strategic planning can potentially reduce your overall tax burden.

-A US citizen can legally lower their tax on investment gains by living and investing in a country with no capital gains tax but CGT is just one example and the tax laws for each country are different.
+A US citizen can legally lower their tax on investment gains by living and investing in a country with no capital gains tax, but this is just one example and the tax laws for each country are different.

-Some have no corporate or personal income tax and some have territorial tax systems, meaning you don’t pay tax on income from abroad.
+Some countries have no corporate or personal income tax, and some have territorial tax systems, meaning you don’t pay tax on income from abroad.
 In short, there’s a whole world of choices out there, offering many tax advantages.

 Then there’s the potential for expanded horizons.

-New business ventures, different investment markets – perhaps even sending the kids to a school where they actually learn a foreign language properly – are all possible with a Plan B.
+New business ventures, different investment markets – perhaps even sending your kids to a school where they learn a foreign language properly – are all possible with a Plan B.

 On top of all that, there’s the improved quality of life.

-All this adds up to the rather comforting feeling of security and peace of mind – knowing you have options should the need arise.
+All this adds up to a feeling of security and peace of mind – knowing you have options should the need arise.

 Then there’s the issue of tax headaches for US citizens: Uncle Sam, as previously mentioned, is very persistent.

-US citizens are taxed on their worldwide income, regardless of whether you’re sipping champagne in Monaco or braving the drizzle in Manchester.
+US citizens are taxed on their worldwide income, regardless of whether they’re sipping champagne in Monaco or braving the drizzle in Manchester.
 Ignoring this fact is a recipe for financial disaster.

-The only way to avoid this would be renouncing your US citizenship, which comes with the need for a whole new kind of separate Plan B.
+The only way to avoid this is to renounce your US citizenship, which comes with the need for a whole new level of commitment.

 There’s also the question of ‘fitting in’.
 Cultural adjustment is a real challenge: You might have to learn a new language, adapt to unfamiliar customs and potentially feel like a fish out of water.

-The Plan B passport surge is being driven by a number of factors, ranging from political concerns to a search for economic opportunity.
+The Plan B passport surge is being driven by a number of factors.

 Political Uncertainty and Polarisation